Girl Scout Cookies

 • Little Brownie Bakers (a division of the Italian Ferrero Group)

-Because of the two bakeries the cookies have different recipes and different names.
-As a result, what some know as Samoas, others know as Caramel deLites.
-What some know as Tagalongs, others know as Peanut Butter Patties.
-The newer cookies retain the same name regardless of bakery, as does the classic Thin Mint.
-As for the most popular Girl Scout cookie, at 25% of sales, it’s Thin Mint.
+The legacy cookies have different recipes and different names depending on which bakery makes them.
+As a result what some know as Samoas others know as Caramel deLites.
+What some know as Tagalongs others know as Peanut Butter Patties.
+Newer cookies are launched with just one name regardless of bakery.

 A comparison of just some of the cookie names between the two bakeries